for senior living, wellness, palliative care, end-of-life planning

 Palliative Care and Research Society http://www.pcrs.org.uk/ UK-based organization which promotes research into all aspects of palliative care and facilitates its dissemination

-SCAN Foundation is a well-managed not-for-profit providing a Medicare Advantage Plan in southern California and Arizona.
+SCAN Foundation is a well-managed not-for-profit providing a Medicare Advantage Plan in southern California, Arizona, Nevada, and fast expanding.
 Its services are highly rated every year. www.scanhealthplan.com

-Senior Housing Forum www.seniorhousingforum.net daily articles by prolific assisted living thought leader Steve Moran.
+Senior Living Foresight https://www.seniorlivingforesight.net/ daily articles by prolific assisted living and senior housing thought leader Steve Moran.

 Social Security Works is a non-profit focusing on the protection of the economic security of disadvantaged and at-risk populations, and to maintain social security “as a vehicle of social justice.”
 Their web site has many informative articles about the current state of social security. www.socialsecurityworks.org